 Posted by Mercedes-Benz on Friday, January 27, 2017

-For the first time in 50 years, Wendy’s was back in the Big Game.
+For the first time in 50 years, Wendy’s was back in the Big Game last year.
 And they used their ad to make one thing incredibly clear: Wendy’s never, ever uses frozen meat.
 This message is so important to the fast food chain that they were willing to invest $5 million for a 30-second Game Day spot.

 Set to Journey’s Cold as Ice, you can watch it here: